Price graphs: Utilizing the structural information of financial time series for stock prediction: Discussion

 \subsection{Trading simulation}

 To further check the performance of our proposed framework, multiple back-tests are conducted by simulatively trading chosen stocks in our test set for the four seasons of 2019.
 The estimation strategy carries out trading with a daily frequency.
 In the process of simulation, according to the prediction of our framework, a simple rule is set to develop the trading strategy: if a rising trend of a stock price is given by our framework, we will take a long position that stock; while a falling trend of a stock price is predicted, we will take a short position for that stock.
 All stocks are evenly invested in and held for one day.
+In particular, all short/long operations open the position at closing price of the predicting day and close the position at closing price of the next day.
 Under the circumstance of no transaction cost, the cumulative profit are reinvested on the next trading day \citep{chen2019investment}.
 Although the transaction costs affect the final profit, the relative position based on model profit does not change owing to the use of the same trading strategy.
 We also calculate the average returns of the component stocks of CSI-300 by holding every stock evenly as the baseline, thereby indicating the overall market trend.
 All models' net value curves in the periods of simulations are shown in are shown in Figure \ref{fig:trading_profit}.
 Among all the baseline methods, our proposed framework gains the best profits (47.91\% return on average), even during the second season of 2019 when the market falls into a downturn.
 In particular, the market had a long rising period during the first season of 2019, and all of the models failed to gain enough profit to defeat the market, except for our framework, CA-SFCN and DARNN-SA.

-In summary, all these results indicate that the structural information derived from price graphs by referring to the associations among temporal points and node weights can address the fundamental questions regarding long-range dependencies and the chaotic property of time series; moreover, the learned prediction model can help investors make more accurate trading decisions.
+In summary, all these results indicate that the structural information derived from price graphs by referring to the associations among temporal points and node weights can address the fundamental questions regarding long-term dependencies and the chaotic property of time series; moreover, the learned prediction model can help investors make more accurate trading decisions.